Bundling Home and Auto Insurance: How Much Can You Really Save?

 Don't assume bundling saves money.
 Always get quotes for both bundled and separate policies from at least three insurers.
 Calculate total annual costs including all applicable discounts to determine your cheapest option.

-You Want Maximum Flexibility to Switch: If you shop insurance rates aggressively every year and switch providers whenever you find better deals, maintaining separate policies gives you flexibility.
-You can move your auto insurance to a cheaper provider without affecting your home coverage, avoiding the all-or-nothing decision bundling requires.
+You Want Maximum Flexibility to Switch: If you shop insurance rates aggressively every year, maintaining separate policies gives you flexibility.
+You can move your auto insurance to a cheaper provider without affecting your home coverage.
+Our guide on how to switch home insurance walks through the process step by step.

-You Already Have Access to Superior Standalone Rates: Military families eligible for USAA, members of professional organizations with group discounts, or employees with excellent workplace benefits might already have access to standalone rates that bundling can't beat.
-Take advantage of these specialized pricing opportunities even if it means managing multiple policies.
+You Have Access to Superior Standalone Rates: Military families eligible for USAA, members of professional organizations with group discounts, or employees with workplace benefits might already have access to standalone rates that bundling can't beat.

 How to Compare Bundle Quotes Effectively

 Gather Comprehensive Quotes: Request quotes from at least three to five insurers for both bundled policies and separate coverage.
-Include national carriers like State Farm and Allstate, regional providers with strong reputations in your state, and specialists known for excellent home or auto rates.
-This gives you a full picture of your options.
+Include national carriers, regional providers with strong reputations, and specialists.

 Calculate Total Annual Costs: Look beyond monthly payments to understand full annual costs including all fees.
-Some insurers charge policy fees, installment fees for monthly payments, or other administrative costs that affect your total out-of-pocket expense.
-Calculate the true 12-month cost for accurate comparisons.
+Some insurers charge policy fees or installment fees that affect your total out-of-pocket expense.

-Verify All Applicable Discounts: Ensure quotes include every discount you qualify for beyond the bundle discount.
-This includes good driver discounts, multi-car discounts, home safety features (monitored alarms, fire extinguishers), vehicle safety technology, professional affiliations, and more.
-Stacking multiple discounts can dramatically reduce your total cost.
+Verify All Applicable Discounts: Ensure quotes include every discount you qualify for beyond the bundle discount, including good driver discounts, home safety features, vehicle safety technology, and professional affiliations.

 Check Company Reputation and Financial Strength: Research each insurer's AM Best financial strength rating, customer satisfaction scores from J.D.
-Power, and complaint ratios from your state insurance department.
-Saving $200 annually isn't worth it if the company has a poor reputation for claims handling or financial instability that could leave you unprotected.
+Power, and complaint ratios.
+Saving $200 annually isn't worth it if the company has a poor reputation for claims handling.

 Smart Savings Made Simple!